 A Hill Law Firm family member was involved in an accident back in the 1990s.
 He was rear ended by a vehicle that traveling approximately 35 miles per hour.
 At the time of the impact, his driver’s seat back broke and his body was slammed backwards into the back seat.
-He walked away from the accident, but he was one of the fortunate ones.
+He walked away from the car accident, but he was one of the fortunate ones.

 Seat back failures are dangerous for both the front and rear seat occupants.
 These defects often result in major catastrophic injuries.
 The front seat passenger’s body is thrown backwards into the rear seat cushion, often times injuring their spine or causing total or partial paralysis.
 Their head may also come into contact with the rear seat passenger seated behind them, resulting in head and brain injuries to both occupants.
 The rear seat passengers in these vehicles are frequently infants or children.
 Unfortunately, deaths may also result from the forces involved in this type of collision for both the front seat and rear seat occupants.